LordGhapa/React-Sistema-crud-with-img/README.md

 # Getting Started with Create React App

 This project was with [Create React App](https://github.com/facebook/create-react-app).\
-works only on localhost 3000 http and will only work while my api is available
+will only work while my api is available

 ## Available Scripts